Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

 Now you may ask why this rule exists as it would save time using two hands.
 Right?
 Actually, to avoid the complexities that could arise if it was allowed to use two hands.

-For example, it would happen that in a hurry you forgot to make the move but pressed the clock, or you and your opponent both pressing the clock simultaneously.
+For example, it would happen that in a hurry you forgot to make the move but pressed the clock, or you and your opponent both pressed the clock simultaneously.

 Here’s a video from GM CHESS LESSONS which shows the illegal moves made by top chess players like Magnus Carlsen and Hikaru Nakamura.